hotohoto/study-notes/math/072-stochastic-process.md

   - definition
     - given
       - $(\Omega, \mathcal{F}, P)$
-        - a probability space
+        - a probability space which is a measure space
       - $I$
-        - an index set with a total order $le$
+        - an index set with a total order...?
       - $\mathbb{F} = (\mathcal{F}_i)_{i \in I}$
         - a filtration of the sigma σ-algebra $\mathcal{F}$
       - $(S, \Sigma)$